h3smith/aws-iot-alexa/readme.md

 These certs and keys will be used on your Pi to connect to AWS IoT and establish the MQTT connection for bidirectional communication.

+## Pi Code

+`iot.js` is our Pi IoT/nodejs code.
+This is what we load into our Pi to open and close the garage door on the actual device.
+This has the connections to and from the AWS IoT with MQTT.

+**Note: this code is not pretty and needs to be cleaned up**

+It is pretty self explanatory.

 ## Setup Lambda function